 Switzerland is famous for its very handy outdoor tool – the Swiss Army Knife?
 You might even have one.
 I have at least three.

 Most people know this handy survival knife from the picture above, but the army does not use that version.
-They don’t need all those fancy tools and prefer a simple and lightweight version (check out the image on the right).
+They don’t need all those fancy tools and prefer a simple and lightweight version.
 This is what theirs looked like until more recently when they totally redesigned it with the one-handed system.

 With the Apple watch becoming trendy and the Fitbit on everyone’s wrists Swiss watches are not as popular as they once were.
 But Swiss watches are still leaving this country by the bucket load.
 Every tourist wants to take home some chocolate, and if they can afford it, a watch too.
 Wouldn’t you love to own a Rolex?

 There are so many watch brands in Switzerland.
 Most you will know, some you will be surprised are swiss.
 Most of the famous brands are swiss, and many are owned by Swatch.

-And a final surprising fact, most of the watches in Switzerland are made in a very small area, in the French-speaking part of the country, often in very small towns.
+And a final surprising fact, most of the watches in Switzerland are made in a very small area, in the French-speaking part of the country.

 For over a decade I have lived here without a car.
 For most of you reading this that might seem insane?
 But the public transport system and the trains in particular are amazing in Switzerland.
 On-time, going almost everywhere, with connections that are within minutes.
 And most of the time, you can just sit and stare at the stunning scenery.